captn3m0/captn3m0.github.com/pages/ebooks.md

 [Words of Radiance Reread][cosmere]
 : Tor re-read of Words of Radiance, Book 2 in the Stormlight Archive.

+[Oathbringer Reread][cosmere]
+: Tor re-read of Oathbringer, Book 3 in the Stormlight Archive.

 [Edgedancer Reread][cosmere]
 : Tor re-read of Edgedancer, a novella between Books 2 & 3 in the Stormlight Archive.